-Fantastic effort!
-You have decided to practice how to answer inference style questions in preparation for the SATs Reading test.
+Good decision!
+You have chosen to practise how to answer inference style questions in preparation for the SATs reading test.

 What is an inference question?

 No doubt about it, inference can be quite a tricky area of reading!

 Inference questions often begin with phrases such as:

 'Explain what this description suggests' etc.

 When you answer an inference question, you will need to look for clues to find the answer and then you will need to explain your answer by using the clues and including the word 'because'.